hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ### Custom Pulse Measurement System

-Developed a pulse measurement system from scratch using an Arduino and an optical finger sensor.
+Developed a custom pulse measurement system from scratch using an Arduino and an optical finger sensor.

 The project focused on extracting heart rate from the red-light sensor signal alone, requiring signal acquisition, software processing, and heartbeat detection logic.